Glossary

 Corporation

-A legal business entity that has its own rights, including issuance of freely transferable stock, perpetual life and limitation of owner's liability.
+A legal business entity that has its own rights, including of freely transferable stock, perpetual life and limitation of owner's liability.

 COSO